-Our transport physicians provide online medical control oversight during all missions and participate as a flight crew member on approximately 5 per cent of patient transports.
+Our transport physicians provide online medical control oversight during all missions and participate as a flight crew member on approximately 5% of patient transports.

 Occasionally, the STARS helicopter is used to transport specialty teams to assist unique patient populations.
 These include:

 - Pediatric Intensive Care Unit (PICU) teams for pediatric patients (typically those who are younger than 17 years old)

 - Neonatal Intensive Care Unit (NICU) teams for newborn patients (those who are younger than 28 days old)